 Applicants are required to communicate with traditional ocean users and stakeholders with an interest in the area of the proposed project to address issues of concern.
-Applicants are encouraged to memorialize agreements with those ocean users and stakeholders on the specific actions that the applicant will take to address their issues of concern.
+Applicants are encouraged to memorialize agreements with those ocean users and stakeholders on the specific actions that will be taken by the applicant to address their issues of concern.